asvitkine/impsave/README.md

 multiplayer setting.

-In addition, since the group encountered a few common crash bugs, the author also reverse-engineered the binary to fixed a few of them, and built the functionality to patch Imperialism the binary into the program.
+In addition, since the group encountered a few common crash bugs, the author also reverse-engineered the binary and fixed a few of them, and built the functionality to patch the Imperialism binary into the program.

 It is now many years later when ImpSave is being shared publicly via GitHub, with a bit of recent rework and improvements.
 ImpSave is being released in memory of